Thylacosmilidae

-Thylacosmilidae is an extinct family of metatherian predators, related to the modern marsupials, which lived in South America between the Miocene and Pliocene epochs.
+Thylacosmilidae is an extinct family of metatherian mammal predators, related to the modern marsupials, which lived in South America between the Miocene and early Pleistocene epochs.
 Like other South American mammalian predators that lived prior to the Great American Biotic Interchange, these animals belonged to the order Sparassodonta, which occupied the ecological niche of many eutherian mammals of the order Carnivora from other continents.
-The family's most notable feature are the elongated, laterally flattened fangs, which is a remarkable evolutionary convergence with other saber-toothed mammals like Barbourofelis and Smilodon.
+The family's most notable feature is the elongated, laterally flattened fangs, which is a remarkable evolutionary convergence with other saber-toothed mammals like Barbourofelis and Smilodon.

 Taxonomic history

-The family Thylacosmilidae was originally erected by Riggs in 1933, to accommodate Thylacosmilus, found in the Pliocene Brochero Formation of Argentina.
+The family Thylacosmilidae was originally erected by Riggs in 1933 to accommodate Thylacosmilus, found in the Pliocene Brochero Formation of Argentina.
 Later, the family was demoted to a subfamily, as Thylacosmilinae, within Borhyaenidae, a group of superficially canid-like sparassodonts, under the assumption that Thylacosmilus was merely a late and specialized borhyaenid.
 Later, with the discovery of fragmentary specimens of new sparassodonts related to Thylacosmilus from Miocene and Pliocene strata, Thylacosmilidae was promoted back to familial status.

 In 1997, a second genus and species of thylacosmilid was described from the Laventan Honda Group at the Lagerstätte La Venta in Colombia, Anachlysictis gracilis.
 This animal, less specialized than Thylacosmilus, was the first indication that the family's origin dates back to before the end of the Miocene.
 In fact, the anatomy of Anachlysictis molar teeth suggests a closer relationship with basal sparassodonts like Hondadelphys than with advanced sparassodonts like Borhyaena.
-Also, additional materials of a small predatory sparassodont of Colombia have been found, which has certain features diagnostic of thylacosmilids, but much less specialized, as well as indeterminate remains in Uruguay and the Argentinean Patagonia, from the early Pliocene, has been tentatively assigned to family.
-Forasiepi and Carlini in 2010 unveiled a third genus and species, Patagosmilus goini, from the Collón Cura Formation of Argentina from the mid-Miocene, with characteristics intermediate between Anachlysictis and Thylacosmilus.
+Also, additional materials of a small predatory sparassodont of Colombia have been found, which has certain features diagnostic of thylacosmilids, but much less specialized, as well as indeterminate remains in Uruguay and the Argentinean Patagonia, from the early Pliocene, have been tentatively assigned to the family.
+Forasiepi and Carlini in 2010 described a third genus and species, Patagosmilus goini, from the Collón Cura Formation of Argentina from the mid-Miocene, with characteristics intermediate between Anachlysictis and Thylacosmilus.
+Eomakhaira molossus, a sparassodont named in 2020 by Engelman and colleagues, has since been recovered as closer to proborhyaenids + borhyaenids than to thylacosmilids.
+In 2026, del Campo and colleagues named and described Pampaluctor calibar based on a partial postcranial skeleton from the Argentine Vorohué Formation.
+Dated to the Pliocene–Pleistocene border, it is the youngest known thylacosmilid, suggesting thylacosmilids may have coexisted with the placental carnivores that invaded South America at this time.
+With an estimated body mass of ~100 kg, it may be the largest known member of this family.